Biden heaps praise on Slovenia PM for aiding release of Americans in major US-Russia prisoner swap

 “We made it clear to anyone who questions whether our allies matter," Biden said.

-The two leaders' agenda included talks on the war in Ukraine, energy security, and their countries' shared approach to the Western Balkans, according to the White House.
+The two leaders' agenda included talks on the conflicts in Ukraine and the Middle East, energy security, and their countries' shared approach to the Western Balkans, according to the White House.

 “Mr. Netanyahu, stop this war now,” he said, pounding the lectern for emphasis.